MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-enable-calls.md

     ![Settings highlighted in the left pane.](media/admin-enable-calling-settings.JPG "Settings highlighted in left pane")

 4. In the left pane, select **Environment**, and then move the **Enable Calling** slider as needed to enable or disable calling for the environment.
-Disabling calling disables the functionality for all users signed into that environment.
-Disabling calling only disables the functionality in Dynamics 365 Guides and does not impact Microsoft Teams.
+This action enables or disables the functionality for all configured users signed into that environment.
+Disabling calling in a Dynamics 365 environment only disables that functionality for Guides and has no impact on that capability in Microsoft Teams.

-    > [!NOTE]
-    > Receiving calls using Dynamics 365 Guides is not currently supported.

     ![New command highlighted at top of Power Apps screen.](media/admin-enable-calling.JPG "New command highlighted at top of Power Apps screen")